sswietoniowski/learning-mssql/pluralsight/10_sql_server_replacing_profiler_with_extended_events/README.md

 Within the UI data can be grouped by any of the available columns.

-Data can also be aggregated to display, for example, the minimim, maximum, or average value fo a column.
+Data can also be aggregated to display, for example, the minimum, maximum, or average value fo a column.

 Expand grouping to see data at a detail level.